-You need to have the right way of navigating around and having both a live, real map from 2015-2016 and also getting a GPS app on your phone/tablet is going to be vital.
+You need to have the right way of navigating around and having both alive, real maps from 2015-2016 and also getting a GPS app on your phone/tablet is going to be vital.
 Get a little holder for your bike if you can so that your GPS is always visible.

 Nothing is more important for a journey, especially given the wide range of maps you may need to use.
 Every part of this journey has been shown up and logged using maps – you can check them all out in separate posts.